GoldieDudie/homescreen-hero/README.md

 This app is very much a WORK IN PROGRESS.
 This started as a simple Python script to rotate my Plex homescreen, and slowly turned in to much, much more.
 I still have a lot of really cool things planned in the coming weeks, so stay tuned!

-**Important Note:** portions of this app is vibe-coded (especially the frontend).
+**Important Note:** portions of this app are vibe-coded (especially the frontend).
 As a Data Engineer who originally went to school to become a full-stack developer, a big part of creating this app for myself was to get a true understanding of where AI Coding Agents stand today, and what exactly they can/cannot do.
 I got tired of the headlines/Reddit comments and figured this was the quickest way to the truth.

 ## Features